By AAwosika07 | productivity

 Confidence matters.
 Building skills and habits that make you feel better about yourself makes your life better in general.
 On top of that, human beings are wired to compare ourselves to others.
 You do it and I do it constantly.
 So, instead of pretending like we don’t and stay stuck in negative cycles of comparison, why not find ways to feel like you’re better — not intrinsically, but behaviorally — than other people.

-When you’re up at the ass crack of dawn working on your side business, exercising, or planning your day, you feel like you have a head start on the rest of the world.
+When you’re up at the ass crack of dawn working on your side business, exercising, or planning your day, you feel like you have a head start on the rest of the world full of mentally weak people.

 Once the normal time people wake up rolls around, you feel like you’re on pace to get much more done than the average person.
 And it feels good as hell.